 For those that don’t know the Forge Action days they are basically a Japfest style event held twice a year but one where every performance orientated car is welcomed.
 This makes for an extremely good varied show with something on show for all tastes from Peugeot 205 gti’s to Mercedes Black Editions and Mk1 Escort Mexico’s!

 This year saw more track time for the drifters with several BDC drivers in attendance as well as a few from the retro drift championship which put a new slant on things and added to the action!

-The SXOC will be attending both of the action days again next year so keep your eye on the Westcountry area on the forum for details.
+The SXOC will be attending both of the action days again next year so keep your eye on the Westcountry area on the

 So the weekend that was.
 After the success of previous Weekenders there were some big shoes to fill to ensure the ongoing success and growth of the event.
 This year we were at the fabulous Anglesey race track in North Wales.
 The weather in the run up to the weekend was great and didn’t disappoint when we invaded.

 After the frivolities of Friday night arrival and a quiet drink, we awoke to glorious sunshine on Saturday morning.
 As the cars lined up for their sighting laps, we were GO!!!!